srpayd/Snowflake-Project/README.md

 # Snowflake Features, Snowflake SQL

-This project aims to provide a range of information about Snowflake through SQL scripts.
+This project aims to provide a range of information about Snowflake features through Snowflake SQL scripts.

 ## Table of Contents